In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 These problems build on each other, and at the center of them lies the design of the built environment—not only its material artifacts but also its infrastructures, economies, ideologies, and cultures of space.
 What is required to address these issues is nothing less than a general reorientation and reorganization of social space, away from extractive economies and industrial production, and towards maintenance, stewardship, repair, and care.

 CLTs, however, are not “design projects” in the conventional sense; they are community-driven projects that necessarily eschew top-down development.
-Nevertheless, through their land-based operations, they could open up unexpected terrain where architecture may participate in the coming transformations of social and spatial form, not by offering design solutions, but by offering alternative models—for land use, for stewardship of the built environment, and for cohabitation—that are meant to be appropriated and deployed by the community itself.
+Nevertheless, through their land-based operations, they could open up unexpected terrain where architecture might participate in transformations of social and spatial form, not by offering design solutions, but by offering alternative models—for land use, for stewardship of the built environment, and for cohabitation—that are meant to be appropriated and deployed by the community itself.
 In this context, architects might recognize that newly proposed configurations of space and form are not a static end, but rather a platform rife with potential.

 Community Land Trusts create affordability by separating the ownership of land and buildings.